 The seminar explores factors affecting international population movements, their impact upon sending and receiving countries, and the policy issues prompted by migration.
 It is sponsored by the Inter-University Committee on International Migration and is open to the public.

-Each semester the Center, together with the MIT Security Studies Program, and the MISTI MIT-Russia Program, presents a speaker series entitled “Focus on Russia,” which considers a number of current issues in Russian domestic and foreign policies.
+Each semester the Center, together with the MIT Security Studies Program, and the MISTI MIT-Eurasia Program, presents a speaker series entitled “Focus on Eurasia,” which considers a number of current issues in Eurasian domestic and foreign policies.
 The public is welcome to attend.